Today, you may have to forgive me. I am operating on three hours of sleep in a 48 hour period.

 The point herein is the answer to the question “What is it that you consider to be the most amazing thing in this life?”

-The answer, the idea that even though we see the truth.
-The undeniable truth that death is inevitable, yet we operate daily as if this is some sort of myth.
+The answer, the idea that even though we see the truth, the undeniable truth that death is inevitable, we operate daily as if this is some sort of myth.

 There are so many reasons to live our lives, yet somehow we do not.
 We follow the blueprint of others.
 We remain dormant for reasons of comfort, of fear.
 Afraid of change.